 How to Make Vegetarian Quiche

 If you’ve never made a quiche before, it’s actually quite easy.
 Generally, you whisk the eggs, add in the filling, and bake away!
-Here’s what we need to do for this Vegetarian Mediterranean Quiche:
+Here’s what we need to do for this Vegetarian Mediterranean Quiche.

 Then you’re ready to roll it out and shape it.
-As you can see, you don’t have to be perfect in shaping your pie crust. 😉 You will par-bake the crust to ensure it doesn’t end up soggy once we add the quiche filling.
+As you can see, you don’t have to be perfect in shaping your pie crust. 😉 Par-bake the crust to ensure it doesn’t end up soggy once we add the quiche filling.

 What should I serve with Quiche?